 In the UK and Ireland, Mother’s Day can be confused with Mothering Sunday, as the two share the same date.
 In the 16th century, Mothering Sunday began as a Catholic and Protestant Christian holiday, where people would visit their ‘mother’ church – the church in which they were baptised or the one they grew up attending – for Laetare Sunday, the fourth Sunday of Lent.

-This was potentially the only day in the year where families could all be together, as servants were only allowed away from their duties on Laetare Sunday.
-On the way to church, children would pick and make bouquets of flowers to give to their mothers, and this eventually evolved into a tradition of gift giving.
-Mothering Sunday became less practised through the early 20th century, until the 1950s where merchants noticed the possibility of a profitable commercial opportunity, fashioning the traditions in the UK today.
+This was potentially the only day in the year on which families could all be together, as servants were only allowed a respite from their duties on Laetare Sunday.
+On the way to church, children would pick flowers to make bouquets to give to their mothers, and this eventually evolved into a tradition of gift giving.
+Mothering Sunday became less practised through the early-20th century, until the 1950s when merchants noticed a commercial opportunity, paving the way for today’s traditions in the UK.

-Egypt and several other Middle Eastern countries celebrate on March 20, the first day of spring, and on Aug.
-12, Thailand holds prodigious festivities in honour of their Queen.
-In Russia, people used to celebrate on March 8, which is International Women’s Day, but now do so on the last Sunday of November, though still typically giving presents in March.
+Egypt and several other Middle Eastern countries celebrate on 21 March, the first day of spring, and on 12 August, Thailand holds prodigious festivities in honour of its Queen.
+In Russia, people used to celebrate on 8 March, which is International Women’s Day, but now do so on the last Sunday of November, though still typically giving presents in March.

 All traditions, however, do share characteristics and ultimately honour mothers and women who have brought peace and improvement to the world.
 Despite consumerism gradually overpowering authenticity, the day will forever serve as a reminder of what mothers do for us.
 Even though we are able to – and definitely should – spoil our mothers on any day throughout the year, the denoted day gives us an excuse to express our utmost gratitude.